vnteles/cellowm/readme.md

 ## Description
 Cello is a floating window manager for X11.

 Cello is intended to be a lightweight and customizable window manager.
-It uses a client, called celloc, to comunicate with the wm, using a socket that allows you to write your own softwares to talk with the wm (such as voice assistents), not depending of celloc.
+It uses a client, called cellist, to comunicate with the wm, using a socket that allows you to write your own softwares to talk with the wm (such as voice assistents), not depending of cellist.

 ### important: this project is under development, not recommended to use it as your main window manager